-This means the account is not set up for credit card processing.
+This error message means the account has not been set up for credit card processing.

-2 Have an existing credit card provider?
-Ask them to fill out our boarding form.
+- Have an existing credit card provider?
+Ask them to fill out our Boarding Form.

 These errors occur as the result of the iPad having poor or no internet connectivity.